pierpo/react-archer/README.md

 - Automatic anchoring option
 - Options to customize the path shape more (straight line, right angle line, smoothed right angle path)
+- Individual customization of arrows (change color of a single arrow for example)